This Definitive list of Questions to ask a Cleaning Company Rep. Makes Finding the Right Cleaning Contractor a Certainty!

 - If your contract term is greater than 12 months, make sure there isn’t a clause that automatically gives the company the right to increase its charges every year.

-So there it is - what we believe to be the most definitive list of questions you should ask a commercial cleaner before hiring them.
+So there it is - what I believe to be the most definitive list of questions you should ask a commercial cleaner before hiring them.
 I think you will agree, this is an extremely detailed check list for business owners and facilities managers going through the task of interviewing cleaning companies.
-If you are in Australia and would like to inquire about commercial cleaning services, NSW: Smart Cleaning Solutions – Sydney
+If you're looking for a new commercial cleaner and interviewing companies, download my checklist - their answers to my questions will expose companies that don't have adequate processes and procedures in p0lace and are most likely to let you down.